Private Connection Water Supply Systems Promoting Dignified Menstruation Management

 3. Does anyone in this scheme area disapprove of women using toilet during menstruation?

 Nobody disapproves of menstruating women using the toilet.
-This is because we all have decided to make this a total sanitation-declared scheme, so we have made this a rule for all people.
+This is because we have all decided to make this a total sanitation-declared scheme, so we have made this a rule for all people.
 If anybody is caught defecating outside, they will have to pay a fine to the User Committee or mothers’ group.
 Each household has a toilet and uses it properly.
 Mothers dispose of their baby’s faeces in the toilet.

-D) Interaction with tailor:
+D) Interaction with tailors:

-The Project has conducted training on menstrual hygiene management for tailors and other community members.
+The Project has conducted training in menstrual hygiene management for tailors and other community members.
 Almost all the training participants are now using reusable cloth pads themselves, and the tailors started selling commercial pads, and also sewing cloth pads for sale.

-Rajmati Thekare (photo to the right) is one of the tailors of the Api Himal RM.
+Rajmati Thekare (photo to the right) is one of the tailors of Api Himal RM.
 She operates from a shop in the RM headquarters selling cosmetic goods and commercial pads, as well as reusable pads made in her tailoring centre.
 Before the training, she had a tailoring shop only, and sewed ladies’ clothes items.
 After attending the MHM training and developing pad-making skills, she started sewing cloth reusable sanitary pads in her shop and selling them in the local market.
 She also decided to stock commercial pads for sale, because the higher secondary school is located near the shop.
 The school has installed a sanitary pad vending machine, and the demand for commercial pads has been increasing.
 Rajmati reports that female students mainly want to purchase non-reusable (commercial) pads, but other community women want to buy the cloth reusable pads.
 She sells the reusable pads for NPR 80-85 each.

 These days menstrual hygiene materials are easily available in the local market.
 One tailor is selling in the local market so far, while other tailors have produced pads for their own use or for limited sales.
 The tailor makes different styles of reusable pads and sells them to girls and women.
 School girls and some other organisations have demanded that reusable pads are marketed to other communities as well, as there is an increasing demand for MHM materials in the local area.

 In the scheme area women want to use the cloth pads because they have problems with safe disposal of the commercial pads.
 Burying the commercial pads in the typical disposal pit is not a good solution as they don’t decompose easily.
 Some women collect the used pads and at the end of their menstrual period they burn them in a fire in a safe place, though some are putting them in the pit.
-On the other hand, the women report that the reusable pads are easy to wash and dry under the sun, and they are environmentally friendly.
+On the other hand, women report that reusable pads are easy to wash and dry under the sun, and they are environmentally friendly.

 In the drinking water supply schemes of Jhaskuchaud DWS, Khhattoli DWS and Kurmul DWS of Api Himal RM, the installation of private taps in each household has totally changed behaviours.
 This is been a more significant trigger of change that many years of awareness raising and capacity building.
 In particular, menstrual taboos are being forgotten and the scheme areas have rapidly changed their sanitation status.
 They can soon be declared to have achieved ‘total sanitation’.
 It is also clear that the role of women is very important in order to teach their family members that menstruation is a natural process, and to develop healthy habits and hygienic behaviour in the community.